TUM-DSE/CVM_eval/benchmarks/vmexit/README.md

-# VM-VMM communicaiton (VMEXIT) measurement
+# VM-VMM communication (VMEXIT) measurement

-[./bench/](./bench) is a kernel module that executes several instructons which normally cause VMEXIT and measure the latency.
+[./bench/](./bench) is a kernel module that executes several instructions which normally cause VMEXIT and measure the latency.

 ## How to run